IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Experiments

-\paragraph{Baselines.} We choose state-of-the-art general and evaluation-specific LLMs as our baselines.
-(1) \textit{General LLMs}: We adopt 4 advanced proprietary LLMs, GLM-4-Plus \cite{glm2024chatglm}, GPT-4.1 \cite{openai2023gpt4}, Deepseek-R1 \cite{guo2025deepseek} and o4-mini \cite{jaech2024openai}, as well as 4 strong open-source LLMs, GLM-4-32B-0414 \cite{glm2024chatglm}, QwQ-32B \cite{qwq32b}, LLama-3.3-70B-Instruct \cite{grattafiori2024llama}, and Qwen2.5-72B-Instruct \cite{yang2024qwen2} as our general baselines.
-These models can serve as evaluators for instruction-following via elaborate prompts without further training.
-We explore two prompting strategies: 1) \textbf{Checklist-Level Prompt}: requires the LLMs to evaluate the following of all constraints in the given checklist within a single inference pass, which is the same as \model.
-2) \textbf{Constraint-Level Prompt}: requires the LLMs to evaluate each constraint individually.
-(2) \textit{Evaluation-specific LLMs}: We select Skywork-Reward-V2-Llama-3.1-8B-40M \cite{liu2025skywork}, Prometheus-BGB-8x7B \cite{kim-etal-2024-prometheus}, RM-R1-Deepseek-Distilled-Qwen-32B \cite{chen2025rm}, and RRM-32B \cite{guo2025reward} as our evaluation-specific baselines.
-These models are mainly designed for pairwise comparison between two responses.
+\paragraph{Evaluation Benchmarks.} Given the scarcity of existing instruction-following meta-evaluation datasets, we sample instructions from four benchmarks: \textbf{EvalCritic}, \textbf{CFBench} \cite{zhang2024cfbench}, \textbf{TRACE} \cite{zhang-etal-2025-iopo}, and \textbf{Multi-IF} \cite{he2024multi} to construct meta-evaluation datasets.
+EvalCritic is a random split of the dataset we used for instruction-following optimization (§\ref{instruction_following_optimization}) , whose distribution of instructions differs from \model training data.
+For the first three benchmarks, we randomly sample 150 instructions.
+For Multi-IF, we select the first round from the Chinese version, comprising 454 instructions.
+Responses for each instruction are generated by 2 of 6 LLMs with varying capabilities.
+We use our checklist generator to generate constraint checklists for EvalCritic and directly adapt the original checklists for other benchmarks.
+For the first three benchmarks, two annotators independently judge compliance with each constraint, with a third inspector conducting cross-validation.
+Any discrepancies will be discussed to reach a consensus.
+For Multi-IF, we use the provided verification code for evaluation.
+Across these benchmarks, there are 1411 / 1070 / 1634 / 1220 constraints, respectively, of which 406 / 252 / 297 / 320 are labeled as "not followed". \paragraph{Baselines.} We choose state-of-the-art general and evaluation-specific LLMs as our baselines, which are listed in Appendix \ref{app:baseline_models}.
+General LLMs can serve as evaluators for instruction-following via elaborately prompting.
+We explore two prompting strategies: (1) \textbf{Checklist-Level Prompt}: evaluate all constraints in the given checklist within a single inference pass, which is the same as \model.
+(2) \textbf{Constraint-Level Prompt}: evaluate each constraint individually.
+Evaluation-specific LLMs are mainly designed for pairwise comparison.
 To accommodate this evaluation setting, we convert the above datasets into pairwise versions.
-Specifically, for two responses generated from the same instruction, we select pairs in which one response follows all the constraints while the other does not to construct pairwise samples.
-The rewards determined by the critiques of \model\ according to Equation \ref{reward} for both responses are converted into pairwise comparisons to calculate the agreement rate.
-To ensure a fair comparison, we remove any samples that result in a tie for \model.
-Greedy search decoding is used for reproducibility. \paragraph{Implementation Details.} We choose Qwen2.5-14B-Instruct \cite{yang2024qwen2} as the base model for both the checklist generator and \model.
-Deepseek-R1 is required to generate $N = 5$ expert critiques per response.
-We use \texttt{difflab}\footnote{https://docs.python.org/3/library/difflib.html} to implement the text similarity measure $u(\cdot)$ for final explanation selection.
+Specifically, for two responses generated from the same instruction, we select pairs in which one response follows all constraints while the other does not to construct pairwise samples.
+The rewards of \model\ according to Equation \ref{reward} for both responses are converted into pairwise comparisons to calculate the agreement rate.
+To ensure a fair comparison, we remove samples that result in a tie for \model.
+Greedy search decoding is used for reproducibility, which has a negligible impact on the evaluation performance of reasoning models, as verified in Appendix \ref{app:decoding_strategies}. \paragraph{Implementation Details.} We choose Qwen-2.5-14B-Instruct \cite{yang2024qwen2} as the base model for both the checklist generator and \model.
+We also experiment with other base models, and the results are provided in Appendix \ref{app:base_model}.
+Deepseek-R1 generates $N = 5$ expert critiques per response.
+During final explanation selection, we use \texttt{difflab}\footnote{https://docs.python.org/3/library/difflib.html} to implement the text similarity measure $u(\cdot)$.
 During \model training, the ratio of $D_\text{sft}$ to $D_\text{ref}$ is set to 6:4.
 The number of self-sampled critiques, $M$, is set to 10, and up to 1 preference pair is constructed for each evaluation input.
-More details of \model training are in the Appendix.
+More implementation details are in Appendix \ref{app:training_details}.